 Avoid spills.
-Slowly open fuel filler cap.
+Slowly remove filler cap.
 Do not fill above bottom of filler neck insert, leaving air space for fuel expansion.
 Secure filler cap after refueling.
 Gasoline is extremely flammable and highly explosive, which could result in death or serious injury.
-(00028b)
+(00028a)